Check Out My Free Alexa Skill >>

-An interesting question came in from a parent that has had me thinking all day so I feel inspired to talk about it this evening and would love to hear any experiences or comments you have about this topic.
+An interesting question came in from a parent that has had me thinking all day so I feel inspired to talk about it this evening and would love to hear any experiences or free hook up apps you have about this topic.

 Her struggle is, in her attempt to parent consciously, she would like to allow her young child to learn through natural consequences.
 But, telling her child, “you need to get dressed now, or you will have to wear pajamas to school”, or “eat now or you will have to go to school without breakfast” still felt like more of a threat than a natural consequence.

 This is a difficult place and the definitions of these ideas often get wrongly exchanged...

 So I want to start by breaking them down a bit.

 They simply teach our children to fear us rather than to problem solve and understand how behavior is related to consequences.

 There is a difference between natural and logical consequences and we have to be careful not to exchange the word consequence for punishment.
 Especially when it is handed down out of frustration and anger.

 A natural consequence is one that happens to the child without the parent being involved.

 If they touch something hot, they will get burned.
 If they run in the house and slip, they might bang their head.

 A logical consequence is a result arranged by the parent but logically related to what the child did.
 They help children develop internal understanding, self-control, and a desire to follow the rules.